 One of the best strategies for developing your TikTok following is by collaborating with influencers.
 While the term influencer is thrown around quite a bit, there’s no clear definition as to what makes a person an influencer.
-Usually though, the word influencer is used to refer to anyone who has a significant following and can influence their followers to take specific actions (like purchase something).
+Usually though, the word influencer is used to refer to anyone who has a significant following and can influence their followers to take specific actions (like purchasing something).

 Sometimes, collaborations with influencers are organic, meaning that both parties benefit each other.
 Other times, influencers will charge a fee to anyone who wants them to endorse their product or service.

 When considering which influencers to work with, you want to ensure that their audience cares about the services you offer.
 For example, if you’re a tax lawyer, it wouldn’t make much sense to partner with an influencer who’s audience was mostly under the age of 18.

 Engage with comments on your posts